 At first, it all feels promising.
 Good intentions feel productive.
 They create a sense of momentum, clarity, and optimism.
 However, intention without follow-through rarely makes a difference.

-Below are the 5 biggest reasons why resolutions tend to fail—and what you can do about them.
+Below are the five most common reasons resolutions tend to fail — and what to do about each one.

 Motivation Is an Emotion, Not a System